aryaakmal/CppND-Capstone-Snake-Game/README.md

 ### Object Oriented Programming - meet at least 3 criteria
 * One or more classes are added to the project with appropriate access specifiers for class members:
 Bomb, Missile and MissileQueue classes are added to the program
-* Class constructors utilize member initialization lists: Bomb class is initialized with initialization list.
+* Class constructors utilize member initialization lists: Bomb and Missile classes are initialized with initialization lists.
-* Templates generalize functions or classes in the project: Game::PlaceItem is defined using a template, to accept food and poison variables, or Bomb object.
+* Templates generalize functions or classes in the project: Game::PlaceItem is defined using a template, to accept food and poison variables, or Bomb and Missile objects.

 ### Memory Management - meet at least 3 criteria
 * The project makes use of references in function declarations:
   * Game::PlaceItem is called with a reference to variable item in game.cpp.
-  * Snake::Update and Bomb::Update called with references to objects snake and bomb in threads t1 and t2
+  * Snake::Update, Bomb::Update and Missile::Update called with references to objects snake, bomb, missile
+in threads t1, t2 and t3.
 * The project uses move semantics to move data instead of copying it, where possible.
   * Missile objects are moved to the MissileQueue via move semantics
 * The project uses smart pointers instead of raw pointers.
   * MissileQueue object is declared as a shared\_ptr.

 ### Concurrency - meet at least 2 criteria
-* The project uses multithreading: Snake::Update() and Bomb::Update() run in separate threads that are joined at the end of Game::Update()
+* The project uses multithreading: Snake::Update(), Bomb::Update(), Missile::Update are  run in separate
+threads that are joined at the end of Game::Update()
 * A mutex or lock is used in the project: a lock is used to protect the \_missiles private variable in MissileQueue class.
 * A promise and future is used in the project: missile object is pushed to MissileQueue using async returned to a future.